justwhiteecode/EdgeCV4Safety-Vision/README.md

    ```bash
    pip3 install -r requirements.txt
    ```
 3) Install ONNX runtime.
 This installation is critical and depends on your hardware.
+For any doubts, check [documentation](https://onnxruntime.ai/docs/install/).

     * For **CPU only** sysyems:
       ```bash